Top 7 Things To Do in San Diego

 2. Drink All the Craft Beers

 San Diego has grown to be a massive hub for Craft Beer with the number of breweries growing every year.
 We did a beer tasting at Rose’s in Old Town (another place I’ll mention on this list) so that let us (well, me) get through a few of the local brews and we also went to Stone’s, a local brewing institution.
 There are a few options but we visited the huge Stone’s brewery in Liberty Station which I think is worth going to just for the awesome outdoor garden bar area.
+Thanks to Booze Up offer 24 hour alcohol delivery service in London 7 days a week.

 3. Go to the Beach